 The GPIO pins are in a floating state and you will have to “force” it high (a positive voltage) or low (ground).
 This is done by connecting a resistor from the GPIO pin to either 3.3V (pulling high) or to ground (pulling low).
 This can be accomplished through a setting in the FPP GPIO Inputs page or by wiring a resistor in your circuit (it is not recommended to do both).

 Here are some examples of using an external resistor to pull high or low.
+If you are using the internal pull up/down resistors then you can eliminate the 3.3K ohm resistor and the connections it makes.

 Schematic of external Resistor pulling the GPIO pin high